Unlike the days of old, where heavy jute coats and army boots were the norm, clothing technology is advancing all the time.

 If you opt for silk liner glove, this can also be used to protect your hands from the sun when it’s not cold enough for the winter gloves.

 The Icebreaker Apex liner glove is merino wool glove that is very thin and fits under most ski gloves.
-If you prefer a synthetic glove, then North Face Power Stretch Glove are a good option or something similar.
+If you prefer a synthetic glove, then North Face Power Stretch Glove are a good option available on Amazon.

 They should be thin enough to fit inside your waterproof, winter gloves.
 You can also buy a combination “inner and outer” glove.